 Sweep joint sand into the joints between the pavers.
 Do this by pouring a pile of sand on your hardscape and sweep it over the stones until your joints can’t hold any more sand.
 Joint sand creates a bond between the stones to further reduce the risk of unwanted movement.

-With these eight steps, your failed edge looks new again and you can get back out there and enjoy your hardscape.
+With these seven steps, your failed edge looks new again and you can get back out there and enjoy your hardscape.

 Take the hard out of hardscaping